wdev-rs/netracuni-php/README.md

 $result = $netRacuni->createInvoice($items);
 ```

-The result is an instance of `WdevRs\NetRacuniPhp\InvoiceResponse`
+The result is an instance of the `WdevRs\NetRacuniPhp\InvoiceResponse`

-To get the invoice in pdf format use the `getInvoicePdfUrl` method
+To get the invoice in pdf format use the `getInvoicePdfUrl` method.
+It returns the url of the pdf what you can download or open in a new browser window.

 ```php
 $invoiceUrl = $result->getInvoicePdfUrl();